Cloudera-Boot-Camps/earth-june-2017/Streaming/readme.md

 # Spark streaming
 Note, we attempted to do spark streaming in scala and python.
 The scripts are in the `Streaming` directory.
 For scala, we were able to write to hdfs and hbase.
-For python, we were able to write to hdfs and attempted to write to kudu but experienced some problems.
+For python, we were able to write to hdfs and to kudu.
+Pyspark errors are not always helpful, often times it prints the error location as the location in the java library code.

 # To install kudu-python:
 In order to install the kudu python client for use in spark, some amount of work was needed: